Marriott Bonvoy's 1-Point Festival Drops: Coachella Was Just the Start

 How to actually land one

 Prep matters more than luck.
 The Coachella drops went live at noon Eastern on a Wednesday and the packages were claimed in seconds.
-For APE or Rock en Seine this summer, assume the same posture.
+For APE or Rock en Seine, assume the same posture.

 What actually matters:

 1. Set a watchlist on Marriott Bonvoy Moments.
-The APE and Rock en Seine drops will be announced 1–2 weeks in advance on Marriott's socials and the Moments site.
+The APE and Rock en Seine drops tend to be announced a week or two in advance on Marriott's socials and the Moments site.
 You want that alert in your inbox, not buried in a TikTok you scrolled past.

 2. Be logged in five minutes early.
 Not one minute.
 If Bonvoy decides you need to re-auth or solve a CAPTCHA on page load, you've already lost.